Canuck-Gamblers/Best-Online-Casino-Canada-2025-Top-5-Real-Money-Sites/README.md

 ### What Canadian online casino pays out the most?

 JACKBIT currently offers the highest overall payout rates among online casinos in Canada, with an average RTP (Return to Player) of 97.63% across their game portfolio.
 This means that, on average, players receive $97.63 back for every $100 wagered.
 SPINSY follows closely with an average RTP of 97.2%.
-When looking for casino sites that pay out the most, focus on platforms offering games from providers known for high RTP slots, such as BGaming, NetEnt, and Pragmatic Play.
+When looking for casino that pay out the most, focus on platforms offering games from providers known for high RTP slots, such as BGaming, NetEnt, and Pragmatic Play.

 ### What is the number 1 best online casino?